rust-lang/blog.rust-lang.org/posts/2024-09-24-webassembly-targets-change-in-default-target-features.md

 The Rust compiler has [recently upgraded to using LLVM 19][llvm19] and this change accompanies some updates to the default set of target features enabled for WebAssembly targets of the Rust compiler.
-Nightly Rust today, which will become Rust 1.82 on 2024-10-17, reflects all of these changes and can be used for testing.
+Beta Rust today, which will become Rust 1.82 on 2024-10-17, reflects all of these changes and can be used for testing.